-- -Meetings are on the 4th Tuesday of each month at 4:30 pm - -This calendar does not include committee work sessions - -The November meeting will likely be committees only unless there is pressing Board business
+-Meetings are on the 4th Tuesday of each month at 4:30 pm

+-This calendar does not include committee work sessions -The November and July meetings will likely be committees only unless there is pressing Board business

 Month Date Notes

-July 7/27/23 New Board terms begin
+July July 25th New Board terms begin

-BOARD RETREAT TBD Onboarding and Orientation for all members
+BOARD RETREAT TBD Onboarding and Visioning work for all members

 August Aug.
-24th
+22nd

 September Sept.
-28th
+26th

 October Oct.
-26th
+24th

 November No meeting Thanksgiving week (Traditionally only committees meet this month; a full Board mtg can be called if needed.)

 December Dec.
-14th Moved one week early to account for Exploris's closure for winter break
+19th Moved one week early to account for Exploris's closure for winter break

 January Jan.
-25th
+23rd

 February Feb.
-22nd
+27th

 March Mar.
-21st Moved one week earlier to accommodate spring break
+27th

-April April 25th
+April April 24th

-May May 23th
+Мау May 22nd

-June June 20th (note: this is the 3rd Thursday in June in order to have a meeting closer to the actual end of school)
+June No Meeting only committees meet this month; a full Board mtg can be called if needed.